boazbk/tcs/lec_19_cryptography.md

 However, it  turned out that the hassle of manufacturing so many keys for all the communication took its toll on the Soviets and they ended up reusing the same keys for more than one message.
 They did try  to use them for completely different receivers in the (false) hope that this wouldn't be detected.
 The [Venona Project](https://en.wikipedia.org/wiki/Venona_project) of the U.S. Army was founded in February 1943 by Gene Grabeel (see [genegrabeelfig](){.ref}), a former home economics teacher from Madison Heights, Virgnia and Lt.
 Leonard Zubko.
-In October 1943, they had their breakthrough when it was discovered that the Russians are reusing their keys.^[Credit to this discovery is shared by Lt.
+In October 1943, they had their breakthrough when it was discovered that the Russians were reusing their keys.^[Credit to this discovery is shared by Lt.
 Richard Hallock, Carrie Berry, Frank Lewis, and Lt.
 Karl Elmquist, and there are others that have made important contribution to this project.
 See pages 27 and 28 in the document.]
 In the 37 years of its existence, the project has resulted in a treasure chest of intelligence, exposing hundreds of KGB agents and Russian spies in the U.S. and other countries, including Julius Rosenberg, Harry Gold, Klaus Fuchs, Alger Hiss, Harry Dexter White  and many others.